whitelunarium/pages_fork/README.md

 This project is in its 4th revision (aka 4.0).

 The project was initially based on a project called Fastpages.
 But this project has diverged from those roots into an independent entity, in fact most things (like the build system), are completely different.
 The decision to separate from Fastpages was influenced by it's deprecation by the authors.
 It is believed by our community that the authors of Fastpages turned toward the support of Quatro.
 After that change of direction Fastpages did not align with the Instructors's goals.
 Thus, Open Coding Society 'Pages' has more of a raw development and classroom blogging purpose.
-But, we are greatful to Fastpages for their inspiration.
+But, we are grateful to Fastpages for their inspiration.
+But, we are grateful to Fastpages for their inspiration.

 ### License